laravel/docs/views.md

 	return view('admin.profile', $data);

+#### Determining If A View Exists

+If you need to determine if a view exists, you may use the `exists` method.
+This method will return `true` if the view exists on disk:

+	if (view()->exists('emails.customer')) {
+		//
+	}

+<a name="view-data"></a>
+### View Data

+<a name="passing-data-to-views"></a>
 #### Passing Data To Views

-	// Using conventional approach
-	$view = view('greeting')->with('name', 'Victoria');

-	// Using Magic Methods
-	$view = view('greeting')->withName('Victoria');

-In the example above, the variable `$name` is made accessible to the view and contains `Victoria`.

-If you wish, you may pass an array of data as the second parameter to the `view` helper:
+As you saw in the previous examples, you may easily pass an array of data to views:

-	$view = view('greetings', $data);
+	return view('greetings', ['name' => 'Victoria']);

 When passing information in this manner, `$data` should be an array with key/value pairs.
 Inside your view, you can then access each value using it's corresponding key, like `{{ $key }}` (assuming `$data['key']` exists).
+The view can then access that data to display it within its HTML.
+In addition to passing an array of data as the second argument to the `view` function, you may also use the `with` method to add individual pieces of data to the view:

+	$view = view('greeting')->with('name', 'Victoria');

+In the example above, the variable `$name` is made accessible to the view and contains the string `Victoria`.

+<a name="sharing-data-with-all-views"></a>
 #### Sharing Data With All Views

 Occasionally, you may need to share a piece of data with all views that are rendered by your application.
-You may do so using the `share` method:
+You may do so using the `share` method.

-	view()->share('data', [1, 2, 3]);

 Typically, you would place calls to the `share` method within a service provider's `boot` method.
 You are free to add them to the `AppServiceProvider` or generate a separate service provider to house them.

-For example, here is what it looks like to call the `share` method from a service provider:
+When the `view` helper is called without arguments, it returns an implementation of the `Illuminate\Contracts\View\Factory` [contract](/docs/{{version}}/contracts), allowing us to call additional methods like `share`:

 	<?php namespace App\Providers;